 Should not be taken for credit by native speakers of French.
 Continuation of FREN 2301, with more emphasis on writing and reading skills.
 (FREN 2312)

 3399 Directed Study in French (3-3-0)

 Prerequisite: Junior standing; formal approval by department chair and dean; cumulative GPA of 3.0 and GPA of 3.3 in the specific area of directed study.

 Selected topics in the field; intensive individual study under the guidance of a faculty member.

 GEOG (Geography)

 1301 Introduction to Geography (3-3-0)

 This course provides the student with exposure to the basic concepts and subdivisions of the discipline of Geography.
-In addition to providing basic literacy in the discipline, the course

-shows how an understanding of geography aids one's ability to evaluate the reasons behind the physical patterns of contemporary life.
+In addition to providing basic literacy in the discipline, the course shows how an understanding of geography aids one's ability to evaluate the reasons behind the physical patterns of contemporary life.

 1302 World Geography (3-3-0)

 Key geographic topics of location, population, political status, natural environment, economy, potentialities and problems as they relate to major geographic regions are discussed.
 (GEOG 1303)

+4390 Special Topics in Geography (3-3-0)

+Prerequisite: Junior standing or consent of instructor.
+Selected topics in geography.
+Course may be repeated for credit when topics vary.

 Graduate Courses

 6301 World Cultural Geography (3-3-0)

 Prerequisite: Graduate standing.